linwei0763/linwei0763.github.io/_pages/about.md

   - /about.html
 ---

-Wei Lin is a PhD researcher at Tongji University.
-His PhD thesis is aimed at the digital transformation of underground infrastructures.
+Wei Lin is an Associate Professor at the College of Civil Engineering, Fuzhou University.

+His research is focused on the intelligent construction and maintenance of underground infrastructures, covering computer vision, deep learning, digital twin, and structural performance assessment.

-In 2019, he earned his B.Eng. degree from Tongji University and was awarded Shanghai Outstanding Graduate.
-During 2023 and 2024, He worked as a visiting PhD researcher at the University of Cambridge for one year.
+In 2019, he earned a B.Eng. degree from Tongji University and was awarded Shanghai Outstanding Graduate.
+During 2023 and 2024, He was a visiting PhD researcher at the University of Cambridge for one year.
+In 2025, he was awarded a PhD degree by Tongji University.

 Research interests
 ======
-Underground infrastructure; Computer vision; Deep learning; Digital twin; Structural performance
+Underground infrastructure; Computer vision; Deep learning; Digital twin; Structural performance assessment

 <img src="images/research/segmentation.gif" width="769.59">